 In a post earlier this month, I talked about how I have been making my rented apartment a home while saving to buy my first property.
-I’ve started up a savings account and I put away as much as I can each month to help me towards my goal.
+Its so important to know your money when you start earning and setting yourself financial goals and so I’ve started up a savings account and I put away as much as I can each month to help me towards my goal.
 Although it isn’t a lot, every month I get one step closer to achieving that goal and one step further away from where I am now.
 Progress not perfection.

 Even though I’m a long way off buying a property, its important to me that the place I’m living in now feels like home because its going to be my home for the foreseeable future while I save and I absolutely love it here.
 I just wish I could buy it!
 It’s also important to me that I get my finances in order now so that by the time I do save up enough money to buy, I’m good to go.

 There’s three main things that I’m doing to help myself for the future:

 - SAVING: I don’t just mean saving money into an account for my house deposit but saving money on my day to day spending by cutting back on bills, shopping, lifestyle expenses, etc. Reducing my outgoings will help me when I go for my first time buyer mortgage.

 - EARNING: Working not harder because in all honesty, I give everything my all and rarely stop but more importantly, I’m working smarter